 MetLife Overturns “Any Occupation” Denial for Registered Nurse

-This claim was originally approved under the “Own Occupation” definition of disability, but as the claim approached the “Any Occupation” period, MetLife conducted a review to determine if benefits would still be payable.
-MetLife ordered an Independent Physician Consultant (IPC) review and a Transferrable Skills Analysis which concluded there were other occupations the claimant could perform.
+This claim was originally approved under the “own occupation” definition of disability, but as the claim approached the “any occupation” period, MetLife conducted a review to determine if benefits would still be payable.
+MetLife ordered an independent physician consultant (IPC) review and a transferrable skills analysis, concluding that the claimant could perform other occupations.
 As stated in the termination letter,

 “Because alternate occupations were identified, that you could perform with the current supported restrictions, and that would provide you with a gainful wage, you no longer meet the policy definition of disability after the change in definition and your claim will be terminated.”

-MetLife terminated this claim based on information in the claimant’s file which indicated that he was able to perform the duties of his own occupation, including an independent medical evaluation (IME) and the opinion of MetLife’s in-house psychologist.
+MetLife terminated this claim based on information in the claimant’s file, which indicated that he could perform the duties of his own occupation, including an independent medical evaluation (IME) and the opinion of MetLife’s in-house psychologist.

 We provided a copy of the IME report to the claimant’s treating provider and asked that he issue a statement regarding the claimant’s inability to work.
 We also obtained updated medical records and prepared a detailed appeal letter.
 MetLife completed its appeal review and determined that the claim should be reinstated.

 Long-Term Disability Claim Approved for Project Director Suffering from Chronic Pain, Hyperuricemia, and Nephrolithiasis